agilarasu/clashinfo/README.md

 # clashinfo
-A python package to interact with clash API through Python.
+A python package to interact with clashAPI and PoyaleAPI through Python.